 Your MSP is proactively monitoring and managing your systems, which means they're ready to solve any issues before they become a costly problem for your company.

 Your MSP can provide guidance on how your IT should move forward and support the company's bottom line.

 Immedion's managed IT service line will give your company the support it needs for everything from application hosting to a virtual CIO.
 We structure our services to give you as much or as little support as you need and we pride ourselves in being able to seamlessly integrate with your IT team.

 As a local provider, we offer enterprise-level solutions of a national provider with superior customer service, including 24/7/365 support.

-We have nine locations that are ideally situated to serve our customers.
+We have eight locations that are ideally situated to serve our customers.
 You can find us in: